We have provided answers to most of your immigration questions

 You may be eligible for an open work permit if you:

-are an international student who graduated from a designated learning institution and are eligible for the Post-Graduation Work Permit Program
+- are an international student who graduated from a designated learning institution and is eligible for the Post-Graduation Work Permit Program

 A Labour Market Impact Assessment (LMIA) is a document that an employer in Canada may need to get before hiring a foreign worker.
 A positive LMIA will show that there is a need for a foreign worker to fill the job.
 It will also show that no Canadian worker or permanent resident is available to do the job.
 A positive LMIA is sometimes called a confirmation letter.
 If the employer needs an LMIA, they must apply for one.
 Once an employer gets the LMIA, the worker can apply for a work permit.